equalitie/ouinet/README.md

 The client opens a web proxy on local port 7070 (see option `listen-on-tcp` in its configuration file).
-If you have Firefox installed, you can create a new profile (stored under the `ff-profile` directory in the example below) which uses the Ouinet client as a proxy by executing:
+If you have Firefox installed, you can create a new profile (stored under the `ff-profile` directory in the example below) which uses the Ouinet client as a proxy by executing the following commands on another shell:

     mkdir -p ff-profile
     env http_proxy='http://localhost:7070/' firefox --no-remote --profile ff-profile